The Installer's View: Field Service Needs Product Identity

 Existing Platforms and Where They Fall Short

-Several established platforms address parts of this problem.
+Which existing platforms address field service product identity, and what gaps do they leave?
+Several established solutions cover parts of the problem.
 ServiceMax (now part of Salesforce) is a mature field service management system with strong work order and asset tracking capabilities — but it operates at the fleet level, not the individual product level, and has no native consumer-facing dimension.
-Salesforce Field Service offers similar depth for enterprise deployments, though the complexity and cost make it inaccessible for mid-market manufacturers.
-Registria addresses the consumer product registration side effectively, with strong warranty and ownership transfer capabilities, but has limited native field service and installer tooling.
+Salesforce Field Service offers similar enterprise depth, though the complexity and cost make it inaccessible for mid-market manufacturers.
+Registria addresses consumer product registration effectively, with strong warranty and ownership transfer capabilities, but has limited native field service and installer tooling.
+What none of these platforms provides out of the box is a unified product identity layer that serves both the consumer at unboxing and the technician at installation — from the same serialised product record, without requiring multiple system integrations to stitch the experience together.
+That integration gap is where most manufacturers' field service programmes stall.

 From Service Cost to Service Intelligence